 Also, wouldn’t you be sure to assess especially historical factors that heuristically suggest useful therapeutic interventions in the present?
 Think of your client.
 How might you evaluate your client’s self criticism after such an assessment?
 Is your client’s self criticism pathological?

-On this track we have discussed a guide to assessment.
+In this section, we have discussed a guide to assessment.
 This guide covered five areas of assessment.
 These five areas are pathological practices, ownership of self-critical behaviors, the client’s purposes, problematic situations, and historical influences.

-On the next track we will discuss cognitive restructuring for self esteem.
+In the next section, we will discuss cognitive restructuring for self esteem.
 Three methods for cognitive restructuring for self esteem are self reproach evaluations, personifying the critic, and introducing the healthy voice.